Friedrich Hagenauer

 He played a significant role in lobbying the Board for the Protection of Aborigines (BPA) to introduce the nicknamed 'Half-Caste Act' which forced Aboriginal people under 34 years of age with non-Aboriginal parentage to leave missions.
 This created much distress for Aboriginal people as outlined in letters written to the BPA which document requests for permission to visit family left on missions and for provision of basic needs from people struggling to survive in a racist white society.

 An example of this was the case of Bessie Flower who was a star pupil at her Aboriginal school.
 Hagenauer appears to have encouraged her to come to his mission to teach but the covert plan was for her to marry one of his star converts.
 Bessie's parents were both Aboriginals whereas Hagenauer's convert and her husband designate, Adolph Donald Cameron, was a half-caste.
 They married when Bessie was 17 and they had eight children.
 Both Adolph and Bessie left Hagenauer employment but Bessie found that the authorities were trying to separate her from her children.
 The Secretary (CEO) of the body in charge was Hagenauer.

+Hagenauer's son Henry Hagenauer played Australian rules football for Melbourne Football Club in the Victorian Football League.